 4. Hearing Recordings

 The hearing will be recorded in audio only, either at the remote site or at the HO.

 For VTC appearances by a claimant, the hearing monitor will usually be at the remote location in order to obtain the best audio recording of the claimant's testimony.
 However, in some network or off-network call-in situations, the hearing monitor will make the hearing recording from the HO location.

 If multiple participants are testifying by different means (e.g., one participant by telephone, another in-person, and another by VTC), the ALJ must ensure that all participants are able to hear the ALJ and other participants.

-Additionally, if the SSA network is being used for a VTC hearing, the ALJ can direct control of the cameras at both the HO and the remote site.
+Additionally, if the ALJ is using the SSA network for a VTC hearing, the ALJ can directly control the cameras at both the HO and the remote site.
 The ALJ should ensure that each hearing participant can be seen by all other hearing participants when speaking or testifying.
 If remote control of the camera is not available, the ALJ and the hearing monitor must coordinate the placement of individuals to ensure that they can be seen.